minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 ### Existential error types incur overhead

 Untyped errors have the existential type `any Error`, which incurs some [necessary overhead](https://github.com/apple/swift-evolution/blob/main/proposals/0335-existential-any.md), in code size, heap allocation overhead, and execution performance, due to the need to support values of unknown type.
 In constrained environments such as those supported by [Embedded Swift](https://forums.swift.org/t/embedded-swift/67057), existential types may not be permitted due to these overheads, making the existing untyped throws mechanism unusable in those environments.

-### Patterns of Swift libraries

-There are specific error types in typical Swift libraries like [DecodingError](https://developer.apple.com/documentation/swift/decodingerror), [CryptoKitError](https://developer.apple.com/documentation/cryptokit/cryptokiterror) or [ArchiveError](https://developer.apple.com/documentation/applearchive/archiveerror).
-But it's not visible without documentation, where these errors can emerge.

-On the other hand error type erasure has it's place.
-If an extension point for an API should be provided, it is often to restrictive to expect specific errors to be thrown. `Decodable`s [init(from:)](https://developer.apple.com/documentation/swift/decodable/2894081-init) may be too restrictive with an explicit error type provided by the API.

-Like it's layed out in [ErrorHandlingRationale](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst) there is valid usage for optionals and throws and we propose even for a typed throws.
-It comes down to how explicit an API should be and this can vary substantially based on requirements.

 ## Proposed solution